vehemont/sdv-mcp/README.md

 - `sdv_mcp_server.py` — the 47 tools

 ## Known limits
-- Vanilla + whatever this wiki documents.
+- Vanilla + whatever the wiki documents only.
 Modded content lives on separate wikis.
 - `missing_recipes` lists recipes you've *learned* but not made; recipes not yet learned show only as a count (they aren't in the save). `shipping_tracker` lists what you've shipped by name — a by-name "still to ship" list isn't modelled (the save only stores what shipped), so its remaining count is approximate vs the 154-item set.
 - `quests`: `completable_now` covers item delivery/harvest/resource quests (you still hand the item in); monster/fishing/socialize quests report progress counters instead.
 Special-order item objectives aren't fully modelled.
 Item ids missing from the local name table show as `#id` — use `research=True` or the wiki tools to identify them. at- Wiki tools need outbound network.
 The save tools don't.